 The JCC Fund is committed to mentoring and advancing people from all backgrounds and through its role as a funder of biomedical research, is dedicated to increasing the diversity of the scientific workforce.

 Between twenty-five and thirty three-year Fellowships are awarded annually.
-Most of these Fellowships are funded from the resources of the JCC Fund itself.
-A Board of Managers consisting principally of members of the Childs family manages the endowment.
-Each year ten to thirteen of the Fellowships are funded with monies raised from industry (Merck and Genentech), or from individuals, organizations (HHMI and Simons Foundation) and from anonymous resources.
-The funding from industry comes without conditions, except the right to name a Fellowship (e.g. The Merck Fellow of The Jane Coffin Childs Memorial Fund).
-The Fund has a small full-time staff, located in the Yale Medical School, which takes care of all administrative needs.
+Most of these fellowships are funded from the resources of the JCC Fund itself.
+A Board of Managers, consisting principally of members of the Childs family, manages the endowment.
+Each year ten to thirteen of the fellowships are funded by corporate and non-profit partners of JCC, including Merck and the Howard Hughes Medical Institute (HHMI).
+The administrative and program offices of the JCC Fund are located in New Haven, CT at the Yale Medical School.

 Each year the BSA and the currently funded fellows are expected to attend an annual symposium.
 As part of the agenda, the fellows will partake in poster sessions, scientific sessions and career development sessions, all to enhance the networking, communication and scientific skills of the fellows.
 When Starling W. Childs established the JCC Fund in 1937, he stressed the need for maximum communication among those focused on the war on cancer.
 While the focus of our research support has broadened, Starling W. Childs was ahead of his time and the need for clear, accessible scientific communication from trusted leaders in science is more pressing than ever.